DanGOTO100/PowerShellScripting/README.md

 In the collection currently I have:

-- Script to get patches' status from a list of remote machines and collect output in a csv file for better managining
+- Script to get patches' status from a list of remote machines in the last 3 months,  and collect output in a csv file for better managining
 - Script to check for a specific KB on a remote machine
 - Script to install specific detected missing KB on a set of remote machines